Our People

 Hello!
 My name is Olive, and I grew up in the suburbs of Kansas City, Kansas, home to the country’s best barbeque (and yes, I’m still a vegetarian if I eat it once a year).
 I studied Psychology and French during undergrad at the University of Minnesota-Twin Cities and decided medicine was the place for me after scribing at an FQHC in North Minneapolis.
 While there, I fell in love with the collaboration, compassion, and creativity found in full-spectrum underserved family medicine and have chased that ever since.

 After a brief stint learning how to snowboard in Salt Lake City, I moved to Chicago to attend medical school at Loyola.
 I pursued a dual degree MD/MPH with an emphasis on policy and management and continued working with underserved populations on Chicago’s West Side.
 I am incredibly passionate about extending healthcare outside the clinic walls, getting involved in Chicago’s street medicine team, and leading climbing programming at my local gym for children who wouldn’t normally have access to the sport.
-While I love family medicine for its breadth, a few passions of mine include LGBTQ healthcare, Health at Every Size, Underserved medicine, Lifestyle medicine, and Geriatrics.
+While I love family medicine for its breadth, a few passions of mine include Health at Every Size, Underserved medicine, Lifestyle medicine, and Geriatrics.
 While I have built great experiences in the urban-underserved setting, I am excited to explore rural medicine in the backdrop of the beautiful state of Idaho.
 I chose FCH for its emphasis on full-spectrum training and can’t wait to take advantage of as many opportunities as I can.

 When not working, I am almost always on my bike, whether bikepacking across a new country or during my daily commute.
 I also love rock climbing, snowboarding, cooking, cultivating my tea collection, and performing improv comedy with my friends.